 The results of our creative approach.

 Our creative curriculum led to creative teaching, creative lessons, and creative classrooms.
-Our approach means that our pupils now have amazing experiences which inspire them to learn.
+Our approach means that our pupils now have amazing experiences that inspire them to learn.
 We have had an alien land on our field, an Egyptian mummy in the cellar, and The Cat in The Hat run riot in KS1.

 We decided that if our children don’t visit the seaside, we will bring the seaside to them.
 Very few of them will visit Harry Potter World, so we built part of Hogwarts and Platform Nine And Three Quarters in the corridor.
 We have turned our corridors into amazing themed areas, so our pupils can see and experience things they would never have experienced without us.

 Our creative curriculum has gone a small way to bridging the gap between our children from deprived backgrounds, and those from privileged backgrounds.
 Whilst we cannot replace the years of bedtime stories, holidays, day trips and museum visits that our children miss out on, we have built a school that our children love to attend; that they are proud of.
-We believe that The Fulbridge Academy is a place that makes you long for childhood, which, for our pupils who would otherwise long to grow up and move out, is an incredible achievement, and one which every single member of staff and every child who has passed through out school is to thank for.
+We believe that The Fulbridge Academy is a place that makes you long for childhood, which, for our pupils who would otherwise long to grow up and move out, is an incredible achievement, and one which every single member of staff and every child who has passed throughout the school is to thank for.

-The children at Fulbridge achieve an amazing standard of work in not only reading, writing and Maths, but also in PE and the Creative/Performing Arts.
-Let us not forget that creativity and creative thinking/thinkers are central to all subject areas, from Science and Technology, to Drama, Music, Art and Dance.
-The teaching of the arts has an impact not only on children’s ability in the Performing Arts themselves, but on the children’s self-esteem and confidence that then transfers to a belief in themselves and attainment in other subjects.
+The children at Fulbridge achieve an amazing standard of work in not only reading, writing, and Maths, but also in PE and the Creative/Performing Arts.
+Let us not forget that creativity and creative thinking/thinkers are central to all subject areas, from Science and Technology to Drama, Music, Art, and Dance.
+The teaching of the arts has an impact not only on children’s ability in the Performing Arts themselves but on the children’s self-esteem and confidence that then transfers to a belief in themselves and attainment in other subjects.